RAHUL-KAD/Self-Driving-Car/object-detection/README.md

 Disadvantages:
 1. Failure to detect smaller objects in an image or video because of the lower recall rate.

 2. Cant’t detect two objects that are extremely close to each other due to the limitations of bounding boxes.

+## How to use this repo
+You can use this repo to build your own object detection model.

+**Steps:**

+1. Download Object detection using YOLOv5.ipynb file.
+2. Upload it to google drive to use COlab and free GPU.
+3. Follow the instructions from the .ipynb file and train your model.
+4. Got an error, google it or create an issue with proper explanation and screenshots.
+5. Happy coding